awsdocs/amazon-s3-user-guide/doc_source/view-object-versions.md

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. In the **Bucket name** list, choose the name of the bucket that contains the object\.
+1. In the **Buckets** list, choose the name of the bucket that contains the object\.
-![\[Bucket name list with a bucket selected.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/choose-bucket-name.png)

-1. To see a list of the versions of the objects in the bucket, choose **Show**\.
+1. To see a list of the versions of the objects in the bucket, choose the **List versions** switch\.

    For each object version, the console shows a unique version ID, the date and time the object version was created, and other properties\. \(Objects stored in your bucket before you set the versioning state have a version ID of **null**\.\)

-    To list the objects without the versions, choose **Hide**\.
+   To list the objects without the versions, choose the **List versions** switch\.
-![\[Hide and Show version buttons and list of object versions\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/choose-show-versions-list.png)

 You also can view, download, and delete object versions in the object overview panel\.
 For more information, see [How do I see an overview of an object?](view-object-overview.md)\.